-A verdant healthy society needs several things.
-It needs some standards of behavior.
-There is a delicate balance between too few and too many rules and regulations.
-In a democratic society everyone has a voice in setting these standards.
+A verdant, healthy society needs several things.
+It needs practical and fair standards of behavior.
+But there is a delicate balance between too few and too many rules and regulations.
+In a democratic society, everyone should have a voice in setting these standards.

-Is Censorship for Our Protection
+Is Censorship For Our Protection

 So, we come to expect censorship.
 First, we know we don’t control the groups we join.
 Second, people are more comfortable when they see and hear things that validate their thinking and values.
-However, type of thinking also makes people easier to control.
+However, this thinking also makes people easier to control.

 The Most Asked Questions About Censorship

 What are the basic arguments for and against the suppression of information?
 As we stated above, the basic argument for censorship is the assumption we need protection from some threat.
-Freedom of expression is the main argument against suppression.
+Freedom of expression is the major argument against suppression.
 It is better to know than to be kept in the dark.

-For example, despite creating many works for the Church Galileo Galilei was tried by the Inquisition in 1632.
-They convicted him of heresy for his book Dialogue Concerning the Two Chief World Systems.
-This is a book on the cosmology of the universe.
+For example, despite creating many works for the Church, they tried Galileo Galilei for heresy in 1632.
+They found his book “Dialogue Concerning the Two Chief World Systems,” a threat.
+This book a well-accepted theory for the cosmology of the universe.
 It presents our solar system with the sun at the center instead of the Earth.
 This idea was a challenge to the authority of the Church.

 Think about it.
 If you can get people to believe mythology is a fact, then anything is possible.
 Get them to believe in talking snakes and animals marching from all over the world to get on a boat.
-Once you can do this you can promote any ideas or values.
+Once you can do this, you can promote any ideas or values.

 Remember, any content that presents a potential financial liability or threat to membership are the enemies of the group owners.
 That’s because maintaining a paying membership is a vital source of cash flow.
 So, maintaining control of what you see and hear is important.